- Overview: Cyprus

-The Cyprus Termination of Employment Law came into operation in 1968 to protect employees against dismissal.
+The Cyprus Termination of Employment Law was enacted in 1968 to protect employees against dismissal.
 The law covers all employees, whether in the private or the public sector, including apprentices.

-The law stipulates the employer’s obligation to give notice, the obligation to notify the employee in the event of a transfer, the employee’s right to redundancy payment as well as compensation in case of unlawful dismissal.
+The law stipulates the employer’s obligation to give notice, the obligation to notify the employee in the event of a transfer, the employee’s right to a redundancy payment, and compensation in case of unlawful dismissal.